- Article

 As international asset managers become increasingly active in Taiwan’s ETF market, which has gone from strength to strength in recent years, issuers can benefit from an asset service provider with joined-up local and international capabilities.

-At the same time, local investment conditions have propelled Taiwan into one of the world’s fastest growing markets for exchange traded funds (ETFs), with ETFs accounting for two-thirds of the island’s onshore public fund assets.
-According to the Taiwan Exchange, of 7 Active ETFs issued in 2025, 4 were issued by global asset managers.
-This trend suggests an increasing number of global asset managers entering the Taiwan ETF market, especially for active strategies, due to their competitive advantage.
+At the same time, local investment conditions have propelled Taiwan into one of the world’s fastest growing markets for exchange traded funds (ETFs), with ETFs accounting for two-thirds of the island’s onshore public fund assets2.

 “The Taiwanese ETF market is on the brink of significant transformation as it transitions into ETF 2.0.
 A convergence of regulatory support, technological innovation, product diversification and investor preferences will inevitably shape the future of this sector.
-As Taiwan fortifies its status as a hub for Asian asset management, the market is set to attract considerable capital inflows,” said Julian Liu, Chairman of Yuanta Funds.
+As Taiwan fortifies its status as a hub for Asian asset management, the market is set to attract considerable capital inflows,” said Julian Liu, Chairman of Securities Investment Trust and Consulting Association of Taiwan.

-High levels of interest from the public are a key driver behind the development of Taiwan’s ETF market, with around 70% of the market’s ETF assets held by retail investors.
+High levels of interest from the public are a key driver behind the development of Taiwan’s ETF market, with around 70% of the market’s ETF assets held by retail investors4.

 The rapid rise of Taiwan’s ETF market makes it a highly attractive destination for the issuers of listed investment products – especially for international asset managers that can utilise their global experience to meet growing demand for innovative products...